Learn the Basics of How to Invest Your Money

 1. Determine Your Time Horizon

-When you decide to invest your money, you need to figure out how long you plan to invest for.
-You may not be able to come up with an exact number, but you can probably estimate whether you will be investing for one year, three years, five years, ten years, or longer.
+When you decide to invest your money, it’s important to generally figure out how long you plan to invest for.
+You may not be able to come up with an exact number, but you can probably roughly estimate whether you will be investing for one year, three years, five years, ten years, or longer.
 Plans can change, but the important thing is to make a plan.
-If you can’t figure out roughly how long you think you might invest your money for, then you probably shouldn’t invest.
+If you can’t figure out approximately how long you think you might invest your money for, then you probably shouldn’t invest.

 The reason why you need to know your investment time horizon is because different investments behave differently.
 If you only plan to invest for one year, but put your money into the stock market, you may be very disappointed if, all-of-a-sudden, the stock market drops and you lose 20% of your investment.
 It may take the stock market many years to recover what you lost, and if you only planned on investing your money for one year, you will be out of luck.
 You can see that someone who only plans on investing for a short period of time should stay out of the stock market.
 The stock market typically requires a long time horizon—ten, twenty, or thirty years—so that your investment can weather the ups and downs and eventually generate a good return for you.